Patrizio Hofer

 Patrizio Hofer (born 2 April 1980) is a compound archer from Switzerland.

 He regularly represents Switzerland at the highest level World Archery Federation competitions, including the FITA Archery World Cup and the World Archery Championships.
-In 2008 and 2009 he reached the World Cup final, finishing 2nd and 3rd respectively.
+In the 2008 and 2009 World Cups, he reached the final, finishing 2nd and 3rd respectively.
 His highest world ranking is 4, achieved in 2010.